Biden waiving ethanol rule to try and help lower gasoline prices - NewsBreak

 “Part of it is showing up in communities of all sizes, regardless of the results of the last election,” said Jesse Harris, who was a senior adviser to Biden’s 2020 campaign in Iowa and directed get out the vote and early voting efforts for Barack Obama’s presidential campaign in 2008.

 Harris said most presidents who visit Iowa typically go to the state’s largest cities.
-Hitting an area like Menlo, part of Guthrie County, which backed Trump over Biden by 35 percentage points in 2020, “does speak to the importance the administration places on infrastructure broadly but also infrastructure in rural and smaller communities.”Biden, Putin or Big Oil: who is to blame for high gas prices?
+Hitting an area like Menlo, part of Guthrie County, which backed Trump over Biden by 35 percentage points in 2020, “does speak to the importance the administration places on infrastructure broadly but also infrastructure in rural and smaller communities.”No deal yet for money to Californians in response to gas prices

 The Biden administration plans to spend the coming weeks pushing billions of dollars in funding for rural areas.
 Cabinet members and other senior officials will travel the country to help communities get access to money available as part of the infrastructure package.